onc-healthit/api-resource-guide/docs/g10-criterion.md

 	 - Submit inquiries to ONC via the <a target = "_blank" href = "https://www.healthit.gov/feedback">Health IT Feedback Portal</a>.
 	 - Submit discovered technical issues on <a target = "_blank" href = "https://github.com/onc-healthit/inferno-program/issues">GitHub</a>.
 	 - Join the <a target = "_blank" href = "https://groups.google.com/g/inferno-testing">Inferno Google Group</a> (*Google account required, join by clicking "joining the group"*).
 Here you will also find information on the **Inferno Monthly Tech Talk** meeting which is open to anyone and occurs on the second Wednesday of each month from 1 - 2 PM EST.

-### Drummond G10+ FHIR API powered by Touchstone
-In July 2022, <a target = "_blank" href = "https://www.healthit.gov/buzz-blog/healthit-certification/new-testing-method-available-for-standardized-api-criterion">ONC announced</a> the approval of the Drummond Group’s <a target = "_blank" href = "https://www.drummondgroup.com/compliance/payer-and-patient-access-certification/">Drummond G10+ FHIR API powered by Touchstone</a> tool, a new alternative test method (ATM) for testing conformance to ONC’s §170.315(g)(10) Standardized API for patient and population services certification criterion.
-Through this new ATM, software developers will now have a new option for conformance testing in addition to the previously approved Inferno (g)(10) Standardized API Test Kit.
-The approval of Drummond’s testing method continues ONC’s mission to further diversify the suite of test methods used as part of the ONC Health IT Certification Program.

 ### Real World Testing Condition and Maintenance of Certification